akeneo/pim-helpcenter/content/md/first-steps/manage-type-association.md

 To create a 2-way association type:
 1. Click on `Create association type`
 1. Fill in the code of the association type you want to create
-1. Set the "2-way association" button to "Yes"
+1. Set the "2-way association" switch to "Yes"
-1. Click on Save
+1. Click on `Save`

 ![image](../img/Settings_Associations_2-way-association-type.png)

 ::: success
 The association type has now been created and the edit page is displayed.
 You can only edit the labels.
 :::

 :::warning